ucx

 cxstring cx_strtrim_ (cxstring string)

-cxmutstr cx_strtrim_m (cxmutstr string)
+static cxmutstr cx_strtrim_m_ (cxmutstr string)

 bool cx_strprefix_ (cxstring string, cxstring prefix)

-Checks, if a string has a specific prefix.
+Checks if a string has a specific prefix.

 bool cx_strsuffix_ (cxstring string, cxstring suffix)

-Checks, if a string has a specific suffix.
+Checks if a string has a specific suffix.

 bool cx_strcaseprefix_ (cxstring string, cxstring prefix)

-Checks, if a string has a specific prefix, ignoring the case.
+Checks if a string has a specific prefix, ignoring the case.

 bool cx_strcasesuffix_ (cxstring string, cxstring suffix)